mchalapuk/mdl-compat/README.md

-# Make Material Design Lite work on iPhone and iPad.
+# Make Material Design Lite work on iPhone and iPad

 [MDL](http://www.getmdl.io) is a fine alternative for [Twitter Bootstrap](http://getbootstrap.com/).
 Unfortunately, it is compatible only with browsers that implement [HTML 5](